Tuesday, November 11, 2025

-The author was part of a group of American women who were traveling to the Hague in Holland for a peace conference.
+The 1915 trip started with the author part of a group of American women who were traveling to the Hague in Holland for a peace conference.

 What affect this meeting of women will have, who can tell?
 Idealistic, impractical, it may have been, but little it was not.
 While war rages, force reigns on earth and we forget it is ideas that made that force possible.
 But ideas can also create good-will.
 No thought sent out into the world dies.
 The future lies in our hands.
 It is for us to mold it.

 The author travelled to Berlin with the help of a Hungarian women.
-During her travels, the author tried to find like-minded people and had to sneak around to do this.
+During her travels, the author tried to find like-minded people and often had to sneak around to find these people.

 In Berlin, Doty experienced a stifled, suppressed feeling about the city, though she felt it was well-run.
 All of German society seemed geared to war.
 Doty also experienced some anti-American feelings in Berlin, and found it dangerous to speak English.